Farama-Foundation/PettingZoo/docs/tutorials/cleanrl/index.md

 # CleanRL Tutorial

-This tutorial shows how to use [CleanRL](https://github.com/vwxyzjn/cleanrl) to implement a model and train it on a PettingZoo environment.
+This tutorial shows how to use [CleanRL](https://github.com/vwxyzjn/cleanrl) to implement a training algorithm from scratch and train it on the Pistonball environment.

-* [Implementing PPO](/tutorials/cleanrl/implementing_PPO.md): _Implement and train a PPO model_
+* [Implementing PPO](/tutorials/cleanrl/implementing_PPO.md): _Implement and train an agent using PPO_

 ## CleanRL Overview